agama-project/agama/doc/pxe.md

 system boots and the services are started, you should be able to access D-Installer with a browser on port 9090.

-:warning: 4GB RAM is the recommended memory for the virtual machine and using less could affect the boot proccess.
+:warning: 4GB RAM is the minimum memory for the virtual machine and using less could affect the boot proccess.

 ## Tips